Mettle (character): Fear Itself

 In the Fear Itself storyline, Mettle throws a pole at an armored robot attacking Washington D.C., killing both the pilot and gunner.
 He feels guilt for doing so, but Tigra reassures him that by killing him, he saved the lives of innocent civilians.
-When Titania and Absorbing Man attack the Infinite Mansion, Mettle and Hazmat choose to hold them back and sacrifice themselves for their teammates to escape.
+When Titania and Absorbing Man attack the Infinite Mansion, Mettle and Hazmat intend to sacrifice themselves for their teammates to escape.
 However, the Avengers Academy instructors show up to save them.
 In the aftermath of Fear Itself, Mettle and Hazmat attempt to have sex, but Hazmat is still traumatized over accidentally killing her previous boyfriend.
 This puts further strain on their relationship, especially when X-23 joins the academy and Reptil, under the control of his future self, creates jealousy.

+Avengers Vs. X-Men

+Mettle and the students initially do not take kindly to the junior X-Men, but eventually come to understand the difficult situation that the mutants were forced into by adult superheroes, not unlike their present situation.
+Mettle especially connects with Loa, who can make the ground into waves and allows Mettle to surf once again.
+When Sebastian Shaw attempts to free the mutants, the Avengers Academy students side with them, so Tigra feints defeat and allows them to escape.
+Loa decides to stay at the academy.
+Mettle and the students defend Juston Seyfert's Sentinel against Emma Frost.

+Final Exams

+Mettle and Hazmat succumb to Jeremy Briggs's promise of a normal life and take the "Clean Slate".
+Having lost his powers and been given a special skin graft, Mettle looks normal again.
+When he hears that Briggs is threatening their other classmates, Mettle takes the antidote to restore his powers.
+Shortly afterward, Hazmat burns off his new skin.
+Mettle and the other students graduate as associate members of the Avengers.

 Avengers Arena and death

 In Avengers Arena, Mettle is abducted alongside Hazmat, Reptil, X-23, Juston Seyfert, and a dozen others by Arcade.
-Mettle is killed by Arcade while protecting Hazmat.
-When suspicions arise as to where the abductees have gone, Arcade activates the "contingency", using a remotely operated copy of Mettle to assuage the worries of Hank Pym and explain the absence of the teen heroes.
+Mettle is killed by Arcade in Murderworld, sacrificing himself to save Hazmat as the weak link among the 16.
+When suspicions arise as to where the abductees have gone, Arcade uses a remotely operated copy of Mettle to assuage the worries of Hank Pym..

 The return of the Avengers Academy

-In the web comic Avengers Academy: Marvel's Voices, Mettle is revealed to have been resurrected and given to Emplate, who feeds on his bone marrow.
-Mettle defeats Emplate and allows the rest of the Academy students to escape, after which he reunites with Hazmat.
-Healing from Arcade's bomb and Emplate's feeding has restored his face and skin, too.
+In Avengers Academy: Marvel's Voices, it is revealed that Mettle survived the events of Avengers Arena and was captured by Arcade.
+Arcade then traded Mettle to Emplate, who held him captive for years while feeding on his bone marrow.
+The process of healing from Arcade's bomb and Emplate's feeding restored Mettle's face and skin.
+Mettle ultimately defeats Emplate and allows the rest of the new Academy students to escape, reuniting with Hazmat.